dotimplement/HealthChain/README.md

 healthchain run mycds.py
 ```
 By default, the server runs at `http://127.0.0.1:8000`, and you can interact with the exposed endpoints at `/docs`.

 ## Road Map
 - [ ] 🎛️ Versioning and artifact management for pipelines sandbox EHR configurations
-- [ ] 🤖 Integrations with other pipeline libraries such as spaCy, HuggingFace, LangChain etc.
 - [ ] ❓ Testing and evaluation framework for pipelines and use cases
 - [ ] 🧠 Multi-modal pipelines that that have built-in NLP to utilize unstructured data
 - [ ] ✨ Improvements to synthetic data generator methods